phiredz/minesweeper_pw/README.md

 1. Click on a cell to reveal it
 2. In order to flag a mine, right-click on the cell

 P.S.
-Play the 15 by 15 grid version.
-It's more fun.
+Play the 15 by 15 grid version cause it's more fun imo